-We don’t know much about the guy inside the Mandalorian armor right now (Star Wars people do love a secret), aside from the fact he’s played by Game of Thrones’ Pedro Pascal, and that he’s a “lone gunfighter” operating on the edges of civilisation, light years away from the influence of the New Republic or the First Order.
+We still don’t know much about the guy inside the Mandalorian armor (Star Wars people do love a secret), aside from the fact he’s played by Game of Thrones’ Pedro Pascal, and that he’s a “lone gunfighter” operating on the edges of civilisation, light years away from the influence of the New Republic or the First Order.
 The Mandalorian is set in the mostly unexplored time period between Star Wars: Return of the Jedi and Star Wars: The Force Awakens, so there’s plenty of unknown territory for The Mandalorian TV show to explore…

 But fear not, plenty of The Mandalorian TV show-shaped information has escaped through Lucasfilm's forcefields.
 We've put it all together to give you a crash course in everything from bounty hunters and suits of armor, to everything we know so far about the Star Wars: The Mandalorian cast...

 - Star Wars: The Mandalorian TV show release date: November 12, 2019